 “A fascinating learning experience”

 For these reasons, teamwork and self-directed learning are emphasized during academic studies at Afeka.
 One of the courses integrated with our curriculum includes a project that combines social and community engagement.
-“Our projects challenge students, and they learn to lead lead and engage in a variety of engineering fields,” says Dr. Sharon Gat, head of the college’s SmartUp honors program.
+“Our projects challenge students, and they learn to lead lead and engage in a variety of engineering fields,” says Dr. Sharon Gat, the former head of the college’s SmartUp honors program.
 “You might see electrical engineers working on projects traditionally suited to mechanical engineers, or you might see mechanical engineers designing electronics or coding.
 This vastly enriches their knowledge and experience.”